What Is a Safety in American Football? Rules and Scoring

 How many points is a safety worth in football?+

 A safety is worth two points, awarded to the defending team.
-It is the only way the defense scores points directly on a stop rather than by returning the ball for a touchdown.
+It is the only score in football the defense earns by making a stop rather than by carrying the ball into the opponent's end zone, and the scoring team receives a free kick afterwards.

 What happens after a safety?+

-The team that gave up the safety must kick the ball to the other team from its own 20-yard line (a free kick).
-So the scoring team gets the two points and then receives the ball.
+The team that conceded the safety must free-kick the ball to the other team from its own 20-yard line.
+So the scoring team collects two points and then gets possession, a combination no other score produces.
+The kick may be a punt, placekick, or dropkick.

 What is the difference between a safety score and a safety position?+

 They share a name but are unrelated.
 A safety score is the two-point play described here.
-A safety is also a defensive back position (free safety and strong safety) who lines up deep to defend passes.
+A safety is also a defensive back position, free safety or strong safety, who lines up deep to defend passes and support against the run.

 Sources